Wandering Jew: Ireland

-Local history and legends have made reference to The Wandering Jew having haunted an abandoned water-mill on the edge of Dunleer town.
+Local history and legends have made reference to The Wandering Jew having haunted an abandoned watermill on the edge of Dunleer town.

 United Kingdom

 English writer Stephen Gallagher uses the Wandering Jew as a theme in his 2007 novel The Kingdom of Bones.
 The Wandering Jew is a character, a theater manager and actor, who turned away from God and toward depravity in exchange for long life and prosperity.
 He must find another person to take on the persona of the wanderer before his life ends or risk eternal damnation.
 He eventually does find a substitute in his protégé, Louise.
 The novel revolves around another character's quest to find her and save her from her assumed damnation.

-Sarah Perry's 2018 novel Melmoth is part-inspired by the Wandering Jew, and makes several references to the legend in discussing the origin of its titular character.
+Sarah Perry's 2018 novel Melmoth is part-inspired by the Wandering Jew and makes several references to the legend in discussing the origin of its titular character.

-JG Ballard's short story "The Lost Leonardo" features the Wandering Jew as a mysterious art thief.
+J. G. Ballard's short story "The Lost Leonardo" features the Wandering Jew as a mysterious art thief.